hdebray527/trem2tgondii/README.md

 1. Pre-processing: Filtering out cells with low and high UMI, and high mitochondrial gene content.
 2. Analysis of differentially expressed genes: Count data normalized to library size, then negative binomial exact test performed to determine the significance of observed expression differences between conditions.
 Creation of volcano plot and heatmap of DEGs.
 3. GO enrichment analysis: List of differentially expressed genes was inputted to g:GOSt platform on g:Profiler to undergo gene set enrichment analysis.
 Genes were mapped to data from the newest Ensembl databases to ensure that the matched terms are accurate.
+Please contact the first author of the paper, Hannah Debray (hdebray@uci.edu), with any comments, concerns, or requests.
+We'll be happy to help you adapt our pipeline for your analyses!